ShahkerTHD/Face-Tracking-FPS/README.md

 This project represents a blend of personal interest, technological exploration, and a commitment to self-improvement.
 By focusing on a simple yet impactful concept, I hope to contribute positively to the lives of others who share similar interests and challenges.

 -----------------------------------------------------------------------------------------------------------
 This is a very crude demo and not real health advice.
-Also if you like this idea and make this into a fully fledged buisness give me 50% LMAO

 - *With Joy, Shaheer*